 Leaders: Adults 18 years and over working with 4-H members must be Youth Protection trained through the 4-H Leader Orientation as established by the University of Wisconsin-Extension, 4-H Youth Development Program.
 This includes all organizational (general), project, activity, independent leaders and chaperones.
-Leaders need only to attend one session of the 4-H Leader Orientation program.
 Leaders receive ongoing training opportunities and are covered by liability and accident insurance provided by the Leaders Association.
-Leaders need to reenroll and sign the Adult Behavior Expectation Statement annually.
+Leaders need to re-enroll and sign the Adult Behavior Expectation Statement annually.